-- improved transitional protections and tapering; - Home Office agreement to the extension of the buy-back of unpaid leave provisions for pension purposes to all types of unpaid family leave; - the dropping of the government proposal to raise the minimum pension age to 57 in 2028 for police schemes.
-This means that members in the CARE scheme will continue to be able to retire at age 55 (with their pension actuarially reduced from age 60) in future; - numerous changes to HM Revenue & Customs' proposals, extending the exemption from the payment of inheritance tax to the estates of police officers who die in certain circumstances; - Home Office agreement to provide a pension calculator for members.
+- Improved transitional protections and tapering; - an extension to the deadline for members to transfer in service from a different pension scheme to count towards transitional protection; - Home Office agreement to the extension of the buy-back of unpaid leave provisions for pension purposes to all types of unpaid family leave; - the dropping of the government proposal to raise the minimum pension age to 57 in 2028 for police schemes.
+This means that members in the CARE scheme will continue to be able to retire at age 55 (with their pension actuarially reduced from age 60) in future; - numerous changes to HM Revenue & Customs' proposals, extending the exemption from the payment of inheritance tax to the estates of police officers who die in certain circumstances.